ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_nav2planner_plugin.rst

 Note that it requires pluginlib to export out plugin's class.
 Pluginlib would provide as macro ``PLUGINLIB_EXPORT_CLASS`` which does all the work of exporting.

-It is good practice to place these lines at the end of the file but technically, you can also write at the top.
+It is good practice to place these lines at the end of the file, but technically, you can also write at the top.

 2. Next step would be to create plugin's description file in the root directory of the package.
 For example, ``global_planner_plugin.xml`` file in our tutorial package.
-This file contains following information
+This file contains the following information

- - ``library path``: Plugin's library name and it's location.
+ - ``library path``: Plugin's library name and its location.
  - ``class name``: Name of the class.
  - ``class type``: Type of class.
  - ``base class``: Name of the base class.